iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 The Atom client's *PHP Console* indicates when the server is connected.
 The *Debug* panel lists the breakpoints you have set and allows you to inspect the values of all variables at such breakpoints.

-**Caveat:** I need to check the <span style="text-decoration: underline;">exact</span> configuration values when I get back from holiday but I think they are pretty much correct although you'd be well advised to check the [Xdebug docs](https://xdebug.org/docs/) in the meantime.
+**Caveat:** I need to double-check the <span style="text-decoration: underline;">exact</span> configuration values when I get back from holiday but I think they are pretty much correct although you'd be well advised to check the [Xdebug docs](https://xdebug.org/docs/) in the meantime.
 (May 1st 2022)